 Remember—there is work to be done, you’re likely you’re own boss to some degree, and you have bills to pay.

-These realities won’t go away and if you spend like you’re on vacation, guess what?
-Again, you’ll be flying home in no time.
+These realities won’t go away, and if you spend like you’re on vacation, guess what?
+You’ll be flying home in no time.

-Just like traveling too much, spending too much will drain you, if you live like you’re on vacation—AKA ordering tons of cocktails, eating out for every meal, and sleeping all day at the pool.
-Live like this, and you’ll be flying home in no time.
+Just like traveling too much, spending too much will drain you if you live like you’re on vacation—AKA ordering tons of cocktails, eating out for every meal, and lounging all day at the pool.
+Live like this, and again—you’ll be flying home in no time.

 Vacations are expensive.